consolidation/robo/docs/tasks/Assets.md

 ## ImageMinify

 Minifies images.
-When the required minifier is not installed on the system the task will try to download it from the [imagemin](https://github.com/imagemin) repository.

 When the task is run without any specified minifier it will compress the images based on the extension.

 ```php
 $this->taskImageMinify('assets/images/*')